VirtuosoChris/VirtuosoChris/README.md

 I have worked on a lot of projects using a myriad of languages and engines, targeting everything from PC to mobile to VR.

-A lot of my work isn't public or public yet, and my repositories are littered with various forks and experiments, so I figured this page could focus attention on the highlights.
+A lot of my work isn't public (or public yet!), and my repositories are littered with various forks and experiments, so I figured this page could focus attention on the highlights.

 ## Current Projects